Final Fantasy XIV

 Disciples of War:

 - Marauder – a class whose weapon of choice is the great axe.
 They rely on strength and brute force to crush their enemies.
-Marauders make good tanks and can specialize as Warriors.
+Marauders make good tanks and can specialize as Warriors and Dark Knights.

 - Pugilist – masters of hand-to-hand combat and fighting at close quarters.
 They maximize their destructive potential through the use of knuckles made from metal, leather, or bones.
 They forgo the protection of plate and chain for lighter gear which allows for maximum mobility.
 Pugilists can specialize as Monks.

 - Archer – can take out enemies with deadly precision from great distances.
 The bow is their weapon of choice and can equip arrows best suited to their enemy.
-Archers can specialize as Bards.
+Archers can specialize and become Bards and Machinists.

 - Samurai - A high damage 2 handed weapon wielding class that was added to the game after the Stormblood expansion.